What is Requirements & Guideline Of GDPR Compliance Checklist 2018

 GDPR Data Protection Compliance Checklist 2018

 There has been a debate about user data privacy since long.
 The debate received fuel from Facebook publicly accepted the user data theft scandal.
 Meanwhile, the EU, in its new efforts to protect personal data, brought GDPR.
 Let’s understand.

 What is GDPR Compliance?

 Businesses world across take measures but seems proven inadequate.
-Therefore, in order to protect the privacy of the data, the European Union has introduced a new regulation called General Data Protection Regulation or GDPR.
+Therefore, in order to protect the privacy of the data, the European Union has introduced a new regulation called the General Data Protection Regulation or GDPR.

 All those businesses are abiding by GDPR regulation to protect the personal data and safeguard the privacy of the EU citizens during any transaction that happens within EU nations.

 The regulations are so strict that companies may end up paying huge fines for non-compliance.